bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-I mentioned before with the lists that tags can have attributes.
-Attributes provide additional information about an element.
+<p>I mentioned before with the lists that tags can have attributes.
+Attributes provide
+additional information about an element.
 Sometimes they&apos;re absolutely necessary, sometimes they&apos;re just supplemental.
-The important thing to remember is that attributes are always, always specified in the start tag, in the beginning, and attributes come in a name value pair.
+The important thing to remember is that attributes are always, always specified in the start tag, in the beginning, and attributes come in a name value pair.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 114. images (inline) src and alt (79) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">